 Each year the Group produces a strategic plan upon which a forecast of capital and capital requirements is made to inform the capital strategy.
 Shorter term forecasts and assessment of compliance with internally set risk appetite metrics are more frequently undertaken to understand and respond to variations in the Group's actual performance against the plan.
-The Group performs and Internal Capital and Liquidity Adequacy Assessment (IACL) on an annual basis, incorporating material risk identification, measurement and extensive stress testing to assess capital adequacy development.
+The Group performs any

+Internal Capital and Liquidity Adequacy Assessment (IACL) on an annual basis, incorporating material risk identification, measurement and extensive stress testing to assess capital adequacy levels and establish the capital risk appetite.

-Regular reporting of actual and projected ratios is undertaken, including submission Liability Committee, the Board Audit and Risk Committee and the Board.
+Regular reporting of actual and projected ratios is undertaken, including submissions to the Asset and Liability Committee, the Board Audit and Risk Committees and the Board.